Grasberg mine: Attacks on the mine

-A series of attacks started on 11 July 2009, and continued for more than five days.
+A series of attacks started on 11 July 2009 and continued for more than five days.
 A Freeport employee, 29-year-old Australian Drew Grant was shot and killed while sitting in the back of a car on the way to a game of golf.
 Indonesian police indicated that Grant was killed by five shots he sustained to the neck, chest and stomach by unknown assailants using military-issue weapons.
 The attack also killed Freeport security guard Markus Ratealo and a number of police officers.

 On 7 April 2011, two Freeport employees were killed when the company car they were traveling in caught fire.
 Bullets were found inside the car, giving weight to the suspicion that the car was fired on by unknown gunmen.
 This incident sparked a protest by hundreds of Freeport employees concerned about the security along the jungle road leading up to the mine.

 The Grasberg mine has been a frequent source of friction in Papua.
-Possible causes of friction are the mine's environmental impact on Papua, the perceived low share of profits going to local Papuans (Freeport's annual report shows it made $4.1billion in operating profit on revenue of $6.4billion in 2010) and the questionable legality of the payments made to Indonesian security forces for their services to guard the site.
+Causes of friction are the mine's environmental impact on Papua, the perceived low share of profits going to local Papuans (Freeport's annual report shows it made $4.1billion in operating profit on revenue of $6.4billion in 2010) and the questionable legality of the payments made to Indonesian security forces for their services to guard the site.

 Accidents and incidents

 In 2003, a landslide killed eight workers.
-A government study concluded that the incident was the result of negligence.
+A government investigation concluded that the incident was the result of negligence.
 Important warning signs had been detected two days prior.
 In response to this, management moved some equipment, but did not keep workers out of the area.
+Activist Yosepha Alomang called on Freeport-McMoRan to leave Papua, accusing the company of causing the accident and massive environmental damage.
 A month later two workers died from exposure to sulfur fumes.
-The government ultimately overturned its conclusion, and attributed the incident to natural causes.
+The government ultimately overturned the investigation's conclusion, and attributed the incident to natural causes.

-In 2013 a roof collapse in the Big Gossan Mine underground training centre trapped 38 workers.
+In 2013, a roof collapse in the Big Gossan Mine underground training centre trapped 38 workers.
 Only 10 survived.
 The miners were trapped inside a lower chamber while attending a refresher training course on work safety in underground mining areas.
 The absence of a secondary escape route was critical to the loss of life.
 According to the Freeport McMoran geological team, the collapse at the Big Gossan tunnel was caused by erosion of the ceiling, brought about by the continuous infiltration of the limestone wallrocks by corrosive acidic groundwater.
 Freeport was accused of negligence by the Indonesian National Human Rights Commission.

+In 2025, seven workers were trapped in a landslide.
+All seven were recovered dead.
+A hike in international copper prices was attributed to this accident.